Social media marketing is hard work.

 This code is very easy to add.
 It takes less than a minute.
 It can be added using any of the free “URL builders” on the web.
 There are many, but we’ve built our own:

-Here’s how to use a URL builder to add campaign tracking code to track your social media performance for any social media campaign.
+Here’s how to use a URL builder to add campaign tracking code to track your social media performance for any social media marketing campaign.

 Step 1.
 Enter the link to your website in the first box